 You will gain access to the equity in your house.

-For many people, a significant portion of their net worth is tied up in their home equity.
+You probably have a significant amount of net worth tied up in your home equity.
 When you trade your current house for a less expensive one, you free up that money to invest in other ways or simply to have more money to spend.
 However, a smaller house may not be less expensive if you are moving to an area with higher real estate prices.

 You may lower your monthly costs.

-A smaller house will probably have lower utility bills, lower taxes and cost less to insure.
-But be aware that these costs may be higher in your new locale, even for a smaller home.
+A smaller house will probably have lower utility bills, lower taxes, and cost less to insure.
+But if you’re moving to a different geographical area, these costs may be higher in your new locale, even for a smaller home.

 You will have less to maintain.